• Ways to Cultivate MIndfulness

 If you’ve never meditated before, the thought of starting a meditation practice can feel kind of daunting.
 How do you start?
 When’s the best time to meditate?
 How are you supposed to sit, and what the heck do you do with your hands?

-Here’s my overarching answer to all questions about starting a meditation practice: Start where you are with what you have.
+Here’s my answer to just about every question when it comes to starting a meditation practice: start where you are with what you have.

 There will never be a perfect time to start meditating, and yet, it is always the perfect time to start meditating.
 You don’t need any special equipment.
 You don’t need to wait for a certain time of day.
 And you definitely don’t need to cultivate the special superpower of being able to clear your brain of thoughts.
 At most, you just need yourself and a few minutes of quiet.

-(Of course, if you find a different app that you want to use, go for it!
+Of course, if you find a different app that you want to use, go for it.
 You can even try multiple apps and see which one you like best.
-Also, you don’t need an app to meditate, but it’s definitely helpful when first starting out.)
+While you don’t need an app to meditate, it’s definitely helpful when first starting out.

 Meditation FAQs

-Now, before I get into the different types of meditation practices for beginners, here are some answers to a few more common questions that you may have:
+Before I get into the different types of meditation practices for beginners, here are some answers to a few more common questions that you may have.

 What time of day should I meditate?